Things To Do

 •Stop at Chatham on the Fredericksburg Battlefield and tour the historic plantation home.
 The home was a hospital, headquarters, and communication center during the battle.

 •Stop at Ellwood if you are on the Wilderness Battlefield.
-Tour the house in the warmer months, or if it's the off-season, pick up a pass a Chancellorsville to walk the grounds of this hospital and Union Headquarters during the Battle of the Wilderness.
+Tour the house in the warmer months, or if it's the off-season, walk the grounds of this hospital and Union Headquarters during the Battle of the Wilderness.
 Take a walk to the family cemetery to see the arm of Stonewall Jackson.

 •If you are traveling south, head to the “Stonewall” Jackson Shrine.
 You can stand in the room where Confederate General "Stonewall" Jackson died.
 The small plantation office building is open for tours.

 •Rent or purchase a self guided driving tour CD of the battlefields.
 You can obtain the CD in one of our two park bookstores.
 Each CD will take approximately 2-3 hours to complete.